-Trying to save money or taking short cuts for completion of project without giving due consideration to basic principles of civil engineering can cause fatal engineering failures when making structures like dams, bridge and tall buildings.
+Trying to save money or taking shortcuts for the completion of a project without giving due consideration to basic principles of civil engineering can cause fatal engineering failures when making structures like dams, bridge and tall buildings.
 Here is a brief description of 5 deadly engineering disasters in recent history.
 Cause of such collapses is often debatable.
-Was it due bad engineering, element of human error or inefficient communication among personnel deployed on the job?
+Was it due to bad engineering, human error or inefficient communication among personnel deployed on the job?

 Deadly Engineering Collapses

-Below are 5 deadly engineering disasters that shaked the world.
+Below are 5 deadly engineering disasters that shake the world.

-3. The Hyatt Regency hotel walkway collapse – A collapse happened at the Hyatt Regency Kansas City in Kansas City, Missouri, United States on Friday, July 17, 1981.
+3. The Hyatt Regency hotel walkway collapse – A collapse happened at the Hyatt Regency Kansas City in Kansas City, Missouri, the United States on Friday, July 17, 1981.
 Two vertically adjacent walkways buckled over an ongoing dance competition in the lobby of the hotel.
-It caused death of 114 and injuries to 216 people.
-The failure is attributed to flawed design that doubled the load on the link between the support beams of fourth floor and the tie rods that carried the weight of two walkways.
-The link failed and the forth floor along with its crowd fell on top of the second floor walkway.
-Consequently both the walkways fell in the lobby floor.
-The third floor walkway was offset some meters away from the rest.
+It caused the death of 114 and injuries to 216 people.
+The failure is attributed to a flawed design that doubled the load on the link between the support beams of the fourth floor and the tie rods that carried the weight of two walkways.
+The link failed and the fourth floor along with its crowd fell on top of the second-floor walkway.
+Consequently, both the walkways fell in the lobby floor.
+The third-floor walkway was offset some meters away from the rest.

 This engineering collapse encouraged the study of aerodynamics-aeroelastics which influenced the construction of all the long span bridges of the world thereafter.
 The new bridge installed at the same location made use of the tower pedestals and cable anchorage of the old bridge.

 5. The Collapse of the St. Francis Dam – The worst engineering disaster took place on March 12, 1928 as a dam built to fulfill the growing water requirement of Los Angels burst.
 Located forty miles away from Los Angeles, the dam burst to claim lives of about 600 people and created a total bedlam across Ventura County.
-The reason was the appointment of self taught civil engineer named William Mulholland to head the construction of St. Francis Dam as he was reputed for completing project cheap and quickly.
+The reason was the appointment of a self-taught civil engineer named William Mulholland to head the construction of St. Francis Dam as he was reputed for completing project cheap and quickly.
 Cracks had started appearing at the foot of the dam soon after the completion of the dam.
-On the morning of the tragedy a leak was detected by the dam keeper but William and his team declared the dam safe and returned to LA.
-You can check this article for world famous dams.
+On the morning of the tragedy, a leak was detected by the dam keeper but William and his team declared the dam safe and returned to LA.
+You can check this article for world-famous dams.

-Deadliest Building Collapse in Bangladesh: In 24 April 2013, 8-storied garments factory building named “Rana Plaza” collapsed in Bangladesh which is considered to be one of the deadliest building collapse in world history.
+Deadliest Building Collapse in Bangladesh: On 24 April 2013, 8-storied garments factory building named “Rana Plaza” collapsed in Bangladesh which is considered to be one of the deadliest building collapses in world history.
 Over 1100 people died, mostly workers.
 2500+ people were wounded in that disaster.